-Lyle was the representative for Pennsylvania’s 12th congressional district and was a Republican.
+Lyle was the representative for Pennsylvania’s 12th congressional district as a Republican.
 He served from 1815 to 1817.

 He was previously the representative for Pennsylvania’s 12th congressional district as a Republican from 1813 to 1815; the representative for Pennsylvania’s 10th congressional district as a Republican from 1811 to 1813; and the representative for Pennsylvania’s 10th congressional district as a Republican from 1809 to 1811.

 From May 1809 to Mar 1817, Lyle missed 37 of 1,072 roll call votes, which is 3.5%.
 This is better than the median of 16.8% among the lifetime records of representatives serving in Mar 1817.
 The chart below reports missed votes over time.